 A: The short answer:

-- If you want to pay Le Creuset level prices but get an arguably better product, consider Staub.
+- If you want to pay Le Creuset level prices but get a comparable (and in some ways better) product, consider Staub.

 - If you want to pay less money and get something that performs as well as Le Creuset but probably isn’t as durable, there are a ton of Chinese knockoffs, the most popular of which may be Lodge (made in China under contract to an American company).